Monroe Avenue Green Street Retrofit

 Why was the project a success?

+People, wildlife, and the environment in general benefit from this project.
 The green infrastructure practices used along Monroe Avenue have significantly reduced impervious surfaces and decreased pollutant loading to Allen’s Creek and Buckland Creek.
-In addition, localized flooding and drainage issues have been addressed, and new sidewalk construction has improved pedestrian mobility and ADA compliance.
+Localized flooding and drainage issues have been addressed, and new sidewalk construction has improved pedestrian mobility and ADA compliance.
 The new rain gardens utilize native plant species that are adaptive to urban conditions.
 Four-season visual interest and biodiversity have been improved, further encouraging pedestrian use of the corridor.
 The project integrates transit use and active transportation, which reduces fossil fuel consumption and GHG emissions.
-Lastly, streetscape enhancements at key transit stops encourage transit use and establish a design vocabulary along the corridor.
+Lastly, streetscape enhancements at key transit stops encourage transit use along the corridor, while encouraging residents to walk and bike through the neighborhood.

 Project At a Glance